 1. Job Descriptions

-The smaller the company, the less day-to-day management, the more autonomy.
+The smaller the company, the less day-to-day management and the more autonomy.
 Simple.
 Startup employees are often expected to make their own decisions, manage their own workflows and survive without a clear chain of command.
+You are your own boss.
 If you're the sort of person who likes freedom, taking responsibility, and using your initiative then a startup can be the perfect proving ground.
-However, if you want to know you have a line manager to catch you then a startup might not be quite right for you.
+Bear in mind, that if things go wrong, there is no where to hide, so you need to be confident to stand by your decisions and make changes where necessary, learning from any mistakes and helping the business to move in the ideal direction.
+If you want to know you have a line manager to catch you or other departments to share the risk, then a startup might not be quite right for you.

-If you like to sleep soundly at night knowing your job is safe, a startup isn't the place to find that feeling of security.
+If you like to sleep soundly at night knowing your job is safe, a startup really isn't the place to find that feeling of security.
 Quite often, in the early stages, startups aren't profitable, and they rely heavily on raising funds to sustain their growth.
 That means there is always a risk that the company isn't going to make it, and if it doesn't survive, neither does your job!
 But there is always a pay off.
 High risk, high reward.
-But if you're looking for that certainty, a long established business will give you greater clarity on the security of your position, and the company as a whole.
-They will have more capital to sustain their employees, even through challenging times.
+In fact, sometimes even seemingly successful start ups don't make it to the eight year mark - you only have to look at the energy industry to see the impact on wholesale prices hikes to the business models of Bulb energy and Avro energy; they both closed their doors within months of each other this year.
+On the flip side, Octopus energy, another startup in electricity is flying.
+Their innovative structure and commitment to customer service makes them look set for the long haul.
+However, knowing that the risk to your job exists even long into the future, you'll want to factor this into your thinking.
+If you're looking for that certainty, a long established business will give you greater clarity on the security of your position, and the company as a whole.
+Don't get me wrong, redundancies are still a thing and even established players can fold; Lehman Brothers anyone?
+On the whole though, the probability and balance is that larger, traditional companies will have more capital to sustain their employees, even through challenging times.

 6. Knowing what's going on